pynvme/pynvme/doc/features.rst

    assert q.msix_isset()
    q.waitdone()

 Interrupt is supported only for testing.
-Pynvme still reaps completions by polling, without the interrupt signal.
-Users can check the interrupt signal in test scripts when they need to test this part of function.
-The interrupt of Admin Qpair of the Controller is handles in a different way by pynvme, pynvme does check the interrupt signal in each Controller.waitdone() function call.
-Only when the interrupt of Admin commands is presented, pynvme would reap Admin Commands.
-Interrupts associated with the Admin Completion Queue should not be delayed (specified in 7.5 Interrupts, NVMe specification 1.4).
+Pynvme still reaps completions by polling, without checking the interrupt signals.
+Users can check the interrupt signal in test scripts when they need to test this function of the DUT.
+The interrupt of Admin Qpair of the Controller is handled in a different way by pynvme: pynvme does check the interrupt signals in each time of `Controller.waitdone()` function call.
+Only when the interrupt of Admin Commands is presented, pynvme would reap Admin Commands.
+Interrupts associated with the Admin Completion Queue cannot be delayed by coalescing (specified in 7.5 Interrupts, NVMe specification 1.4).

 Cmdlog
 ^^^^^^

-Pynvme traces recent thousands of commands in the cmdlog, as well as the completion entries.
-The cmdlog traces each qpair's commands and status.
-Pynvme supports up to 16 qpairs (including the admin qpair of the controller).
-API Qpair.cmdlog() lists the cmdlog of the Qpair.
-With pynvme's VSCode plugin, users can get the cmdlog in IDE's GUI.
+Pynvme traces recent thousands of commands in the cmdlog, as well as the completion dwords, for each Qpair.
+API `Qpair.cmdlog()` lists the cmdlog of the Qpair.
+With pynvme's VSCode plugin, users can also get the cmdlog in IDE's GUI windows.

 Notice
 ^^^^^^

-Qpair instance is created based on Controller instance.
-So, user creates qpair after the controller.
-In the other side, user should free qpair before the controller.
-But without explicit code, Python may not garbage collect these objects in the right order.
+The Qpair object is created on a Controller object.
+So, users create the Qpair after the Controller.
+On the other side, users should free Qpair before the Controller.
+Without explicit `del` in Python scripts, Python may not garbage collect these objects in the right order.
 We recommend to use pytest in your tests.
-The fixture nvme0 is defined as session scope, and so it is always created before any Qpair, and deleted after any Qpair.
+The fixture `nvme0` is defined as session scope, and so the Controller is always created before any Qpair, and deleted after any Qpair.

 Namespace
 ---------

-We can create a `Namespace` and attach it to a `Controller`:
+We can create a Namespace and attach it to a Controller:

 .. code-block:: python